benokif/nextJS-issue-redirect-fetch-cache/README.md

 This is a fork of https://github.com/vercel/next-learn/tree/main , with added API routes to show the issue with caching of `fetch()` calls after a `redirect`

 ```
-git clone
 npm i && npm run dev
 ```

+## Steps
-Go to `/dashboard/invoices`.
+1 - Go to `/dashboard/invoices`.
-Click on the `submit` button.
+2 - Click on the `submit` button.

 This perform a `redirect` to the `dashboard/customers` page, in which a `fetch` is made to the API endpoint `api/fast`.

-When the `slow` API endpoint is called, the fetch call is properly cached as expected, and you should see this in the console:
+When the `fast` API endpoint is called, the fetch call is properly cached as expected, and you should see this in the console:

 ```
 customers rendered